pierre-fromager/geoliteip/README.md

 * change db on the fly without re-instanciate.
 * input ip list from plain text file.
 * output as array, json, csv.
-* update dbs on the fly.
+* update dbs on the fly or from composer.

 ### Pro